 For whatever reason, they’re just not ready to share their information yet.

 You collect them in an audience using the Facebook retargeting pixel, and you give them more information about your products and services.
 As you give them more and more information, you’ll be adding deposits to your emotional bank account and growing the balance.

 Keep at it and sooner or later they will give you their contact information.
-At which point, they’ll be one step closer to becoming customers.
+At this point, they’ll be one step closer to becoming customers.

 It’s Our Job to Stay in Front of Our Audience, Not Their Job to Remember Us.

 Many times as business owners we expect people to just remember us.
-We spend our lives in our business and subject, and it consumes us.
+We spend our lives in our business and it consumes us.
 Why doesn’t that happen to our audience?

 It’s my job to stay in front of my audience, providing good information to them so that they want to move closer to me and to my company.
-I want them to sign up for my weekly email, follow me on Facebook, or sign up for my free course that goes in depth on creating a Success System for Facebook.
-Further, I want them to purchase a 1-2-1 Strategy Session, purchase my online training course, Smart Facebook Marketing, or to hire me to create a Success System for Facebook for them and manage it on an ongoing basis.
+I want them to sign up for my weekly email, follow me on Facebook or sign up for my free masterclass that goes in-depth on creating a Success System for Facebook.
+Further, I want them to purchase a 1-2-1 Strategy Session, purchase my online training course, hire me to coach them, or hire me to create a Success System for Facebook for them and manage it on an ongoing basis.

-Have a great week, and in the next session we’ll be talking about the fifth step in the Facebook Five: Making the Sale.
+Have a great week, and in the next session we’ll be talking about in the Facebook Five is: Making the Sale.